7 Growing Job Sectors Worth Training for at a Georgia Trade School

 The Southeast is bustling with opportunity.
 Georgia, in particular, is poised to continue a trend of being an outstanding place to pursue an enriching life and fruitful career.
 Just look at these compelling facts:

-- Georgia's cities tend to have below-average living costs when compared to major American cities and the nation as a whole.*
+- Georgia's cities tend to have below-average living costs when compared to major American cities and the nation as a whole.2

 - A total of 40.5 percent of businesses within the state are owned by women.
 That exceeds the U.S. average.
-And over 20 percent are owned by African Americans, which ranks the second highest in the U.S.*
+And over 20 percent are owned by African Americans, which ranks the second highest in the U.S.2

 In terms of vibrant career sectors, this state has many.
 Here are seven of the most prominent ones that are often in alignment with programs you can find at Georgia trade schools and vocational colleges:

 1. Digital Media, Entertainment, and Creative Arts

-About 200,000 people are employed in Georgia's creative sector, which generates $37 billion of revenue annually.* They include artists, animators, game designers, music producers, interactive software programmers, filmmakers, and many other kinds of talented professionals.
+About 200,000 people are employed in Georgia's creative sector, which generates $37 billion of revenue annually.2 They include artists, animators, game designers, music producers, interactive software programmers, filmmakers, and many other kinds of talented professionals.
 And they enjoy a diverse abundance of intriguing opportunities, especially when you consider that:

 - The state is home to world-class recording studios and over 70 yearly music festivals.
 And Georgia's music industry supports the employment of about 20,000 people.2

-- Television and film production in Georgia had an economic impact of $6 billion in 2015 alone.*
+- Television and film production in Georgia had an economic impact of $9.5 billion in 2018 alone.2

 2. Healthcare and Life Sciences

-In 2018, more than 351,490 of Georgia's workers were employed in the healthcare sector.** And, like in many other parts of the country, demand for health, medical, and dental services continues to grow.
-For example, between 2012 and 2022, the number of jobs related to home health care services is expected to grow by more than 56 percent.
+In 2018, more than 351,490 of Georgia's workers were employed in the healthcare sector.3 And, like in many other parts of the country, demand for health, medical, and dental services continues to grow.
+For example, between 2016 and 2026, the number of jobs related to home health care services is expected to grow by more than 20 percent.
 And jobs within dental offices are projected to increase in number by over 24 percent.4

 Plus, this state has a significant biomedical and life sciences industry, with exports of medical devices and pharmaceuticals totaling $1.7 billion in 2018.
 The health information technology subsector alone is made up of over 200 companies, which is the most in America.2